 Standing outside of the white building the next day, Alex recounts his last day inside it.

 It tires him out, actually.
-He has to endure interviews for TV, photo sessions, demonstrations, and then, finally, a nap…Glad to put it all behind him.
+He has to endure interviews for TV, photo sessions, demonstrations, and then, finally, a nap…he's glad to put it all behind him.

 On an empty stomach, Alex decides to grab some grub.
 He witnesses the boorish men grab at a waitress who seems to enjoy the attention.
 He sits in dark corner to eat.